Understanding Helium Antennas

 You can also see in the chart below that a dome style omni antenna, a common design for 900 MHz and 4 spectrums can be up to 10 dbi or more, despite being less than one foot tall, and the Bobcat Miner team went with a low profile design as well for their 4 dBi antenna, which is shorter than the RAK 3 dBi.

 What about multi-spectrum antennas?

-You may notice some antennas are tuned to multiple spectrums, such as 600-2700 Mhz, whereas our Rokland Miner antennas are tuned to just 900-930, or 800-960 in some cases.
+You may notice some antennas are tuned to multiple spectrums, such as 600-2700 Mhz, whereas our Rokland Miner antennas are tuned to just 900-930, with an exception to our 4 dBi antenna which is 800-960.
 Generally speaking, the more narrowly tuned, the better performance at that spectrum, but that can also vary based on antenna design.
 A multi-spectrum antenna could still be a good choice.

 One key takeway if looking at multi-spectrum antennas is to realize that there will be different gain numbers for each frequency.
 For example, a multi-spectrum antenna that may be 9 dbi for 2400 Mhz (aka 2.4 Ghz WiFi), may only be 5 dbi for the 915 MHz spectrum.

 Therefore, if looking at a multi-spectrum antenna, be sure to find out via spec sheet what gain is at 915 Mhz (for US mining) or 868 Mhz (for Europe mining).
 A seller may be character limited when listing a multi-spectrum antenna and may put the highest gain number in the title, but this may not be the applicable gain number for your desired frequency.